TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 *Note*: Please note that direct or reported speech should be regarded as a part of news/reporting, even if it is more subjective.
 When deciding whether the text is subjective or not, please disregard the reported speech.

-*Note*: If a text which reports about an event is subjective (consists of many subjective adjectives or adverbs and particles), annotate it as **Opinionated News**.
+*Note*: If a text which reports about an event is subjective (consists of many subjective adjectives or adverbs and particles), annotate it as [Opinionated News](#opinionated-news).

 Examples: news report, sports report, travel blog, reportage, police report.